BioinfoUNIBA/IsoPrimer/README.md

-IsoPrimer is a pipeline built to automate the designing process of PCR primer pairs, targeting specific sets of splicing variants.
+IsoPrimer is a pipeline built to automate the designing process of PCR primer pairs, targeting specific sets of expressed splicing variants.
 IsoPrimer works on the ENSEMBL annotation and allows the prioritization of the designed primers pairs, according to the level of expression of the splicing variants of a gene in an RNA-seq dataset.
 The pipeline leverages Kallisto, Primer3 and EMBOSS PrimerSearch tools, respectively to:
-1. identify the most expressed isoforms per gene in RNA-seq samples;
+1. identify the most expressed isoforms per gene in RNA-seq data;
 1. design and consider all primer pairs overlapping exon-exon junctions common to the expressed variants;
-1. verify the specificity of the primer pairs designed.
+1. verify the specificity of the designed primer pairs.

 ## Requirements